Programme Specifications Guidance

 Basic Programme Information

-If another College, School, or Institute in the University will contribute to the programme (usually by running one or more modules on the programme) this needs to be indicated.
-New programmes/programme modifications will be approved by the owning School/Institute (and any module-level paperwork will be approved by the area that owns the module).
+If another College or School in the University will contribute to the programme (usually by running one or more modules on the programme) this needs to be indicated.
+New programmes/programme modifications will be approved by the owning School (and any module-level paperwork will be approved by the area that owns the module).
 Ensure that the partner area is consulted when changes are made to the programme.

 Programmes Delivered in Collaboration with Another Organisation